Last updated: April 9, 2026

 Mylène Aubertin-Leheudre, PhD (Université du Québec à Montréal, Canada)

-Plenary Chair – The Role Of Behaviour Change in the Era of Weight Loss Drugs (GLP-1s): Risks and Opportunities
+Plenary Chair – The Role Of Behaviour Change in the Era of Weight Loss Drugs (GLP-1s)

 Dr. Aubertin-Leheudre is a full professor and researcher at UQAM/CRIUGM, and holds a Tier 1 Canada Research Chair (CIHR).
 She is also Associate Director of Clinical Research at the Centre de Recherche de l’Institut Universitaire de Gériatrie (CRIUGM) and Scientific Advisor to the FRQS.
 As a nominated Principal Investigator (PI), she has received over $6 million in grant funding and has published over 160 articles.